Why Winter Is the Best Time to Plan a Garden Redesign

 Garden design plans and sketches on a desk with pencils, material samples, moss, and pinecones for winter planning inspiration

-Include details about how you use (or want to use) the space.
-Morning coffee on a sunny patio, evening meals outdoors, safe play for children, or quiet wildlife watching.
-Note views you love and ones you would rather screen.
-A well-prepared brief saves time on revisions later and leads to a design that feels personal from day one.
+Share details about how you use (or want to use) the space.
+Morning coffee on a sunny patio, evening meals outdoors, safe play for children, or quiet wildlife watching all influence layout and planting decisions.
+Note views you love as well as those you would prefer to soften or screen.
+A well-prepared brief reduces the need for revisions later and leads to a design that feels personal and considered from day one.

-Winter also allows multiple relaxed meetings for feedback on initial concepts, ensuring the final plan aligns perfectly with your vision before any commitments are made.
+Winter also allows time for more relaxed discussions around initial concepts, with space to reflect and refine ideas.
+This measured approach helps ensure the final plan aligns closely with your vision before any practical commitments are made.

 Taking Time Over the Design Process and Avoiding the Spring Rush